 Story of the Fiber Arts Festival

-The Festival has always been about bringing together all kinds of fiber people from the region to celebrate our crafts, learn from each other, and enjoy the camaraderie of other fiber people that can be hard to find in our wide open region.
-Vendors have been an important part of the Festival since the beginning, especially as it was more difficult at that time to find local sources for some of the more specialized tools and materials for fiber arts.
+The Festival has always been about FUN.
+We bring together all kinds of fiber people from the region to celebrate our crafts, learn from each other, and enjoy the camaraderie of other fiber people that can be hard to find in our wide open region.
+Vendors were an important part of the Festival since the beginning, especially as it was more difficult at that time to find local sources for some of the more specialized tools and materials for fiber arts.

-Free demonstrations and hands-on activities have always been a strong focus of the Festival.
-We want to learn from each other and give artists a space to share our knowledge and recruit new friends to our crafting community.
+Free demonstrations and hands-on activities are a strong focus of the Festival.
+We want to learn from each other, give artists a space to share our knowledge, and recruit new friends to our crafting community.
 Classes on special topics were offered for a fee.

 In 2011, the Festival moved to Rheault Farm in Fargo, under the auspices of the Fargo Park District.
 Many activities took place outdoors, and amazingly, the weather was good for all 7 years we were there!